Click Agent for Salesforce for version 11.0 release notes.

 The default primary color for the MAX interface has changed from gray to blue.

 With major new releases, you can assign the new version of MAX to a business unit or to individual agents for testing before deploying it organization-wide.
 The new version preview period is limited to about four weeks each release.
 After that time, the new version automatically becomes the default for all users.

-For more information regarding requirements for Internet Explorer 11 (IE11), see Supported Internet Browsers.
+For more information, see Supported Internet Browsers.

 Ability to Transfer Email Drafts

 Multiple agents have the ability to contribute to the final email reply, if applicable, before it is sent to the contact.

 24-Hour Clock Time Format Setting